-Staff equality questionnaires were issued to all staff in April 2016.
+• Staff equality questionnaires were issued to all staff in April 2016.
 The vast majority of staff agreed that diversity is welcome and respected, that the Board promotes equality of opportunity and felt that the services of the Board were inclusive and free from discrimination, with only 5 % of staff disagreeing with these statements.
-In response to feedback however further equalities training was subsequently provided to all staff including where necessary training relating to what resources the Board makes available to stakeholders to ensure that services are inclusive and free from discrimination.
+In response to feedback however further equalities training was subsequently provided to all staff in 2016 including where necessary training relating to what resources the Board makes available to stakeholders to ensure that services are inclusive and free from discrimination.
 A further issue of questionnaires in March 2017 indicated that 0% of staff now disagree with the above statements.

-- The Board have introduced a Dignity at Work Policy and Procedure outlining that all staff should be treated with dignity and respect and that harassment and bullying will not be tolerated with specific reference to protected characteristics. - Following analysis of recent staff equality questionnaires there is little improvement in ethnic diversity which continues to show an under representation in this area.
-There has however been little opportunity to improve in this area due to the recent staff restructure and reduction in overall staff numbers in recent years. - Analysis of equality questionnaires issued to all job applicants continue to show that the majority of applicants are White, over 30 and do not declare a disability. - Exit questionnaires have not identified any equality issues. - No equality issues have been raised at Staff Consultation Forum.
+- The Board have introduced a Dignity at Work Policy and Procedure outlining that all staff should be treated with dignity and respect and that harassment and bullying will not be tolerated with specific reference to relevant protected characteristics.
+Dignity at work training was provided to all staff in 2018. - Following analysis of recent staff equality questionnaires there is little improvement in ethnic diversity which continues to show an under representation in this area.
+There has however been little opportunity to improve in this area due to the staff restructure and reduction in overall staff numbers in recent years. - Analysis of equality questionnaires issued to all job applicants continue to show that the majority of applicants are White, over 30 and do not declare a disability. - Exit questionnaires have not identified any equality issues. - No equality issues have been raised at Staff Consultation Forum.